Welcome

 This section details the company's initial share structure for companies limited by shares (s 10 CA 2006).

-Key Term: Statement of Capital Part of the incorporation application detailing the number of shares, their aggregate nominal value, the classes of shares and their associated rights, and the amount paid or unpaid on subscription.
+Part of the incorporation application detailing the number of shares, their aggregate nominal value, the classes of shares and their associated rights, and the amount paid or unpaid on subscription.

 It includes:

-• Total number of shares subscribed for.
+• total number of shares subscribed for on incorporation

-• Aggregate nominal value.
+• aggregate nominal value

 People with Significant Control (PSCs)

 Details must be provided for any individual or registrable legal entity that meets the criteria for significant control over the company upon formation (Part 21A CA 2006).
+The initial PSC information forms the basis of the company’s PSC register and must be kept up to date.

-Key Term: People with Significant Control (PSC) An individual or registrable legal entity satisfying one or more specified conditions relating to share ownership (holding >25%), voting rights (holding >25%), the right to appoint/remove a majority of the board, or exercising significant influence or control.
+An individual or registrable legal entity satisfying one or more specified conditions relating to share ownership (holding >25%), voting rights (holding >25%), the right to appoint/remove a majority of the board, or exercising significant influence or control.

 Founders propose to form TechStart Ltd with 100 ordinary £1 shares.
 Founder A will take 60 shares (£60 nominal value) and Founder B will take 40 shares (£40 nominal value), both fully paid.
 Both will be directors.
 What information regarding capital and PSCs is needed for Form IN01?

-Answer: The Statement of Capital needs to show: Total shares = 100; Aggregate nominal value = £100; Class = Ordinary; Prescribed particulars (rights) = standard voting/dividend rights; Amount paid = £1 per share; Amount unpaid = £0.
+The Statement of Capital needs to show: Total shares = 100; Aggregate nominal value = £100; Class = Ordinary; Prescribed particulars (rights) = standard voting/dividend rights; Amount paid = £1 per share; Amount unpaid = £0.
 The Initial Shareholdings section lists Founder A subscribing for 60 shares and Founder B for 40.
 The PSC section must identify both A and B as PSCs, stating the nature of control (e.g., ownership of more than 50% but less than 75% of shares/voting rights for A; ownership of more than 25% but not more than 50% for B).

-Statement of Compliance
+Statement of Compliance and Lawful Purpose Statement

 This is a declaration confirming that all requirements of the CA 2006 regarding registration have been complied with (s 13 CA 2006).
+In addition, from 2024, incorporations must include a statement that the company is being formed for lawful purposes (ECCTA 2023), and confirmation that the registered office and registered email address are appropriate and will be maintained.

-Key Term: Statement of Compliance A declaration, included in the application for registration (Form IN01), confirming that the requirements of the Companies Act 2006 regarding company formation have been met.
+A declaration, included in the application for registration (Form IN01), confirming that the requirements of the Companies Act 2006 regarding company formation have been met.

 Post-Incorporation Filing and Administration